fedimint/fedimint/docs/gateway.md

 > **Additional Notes:**
 >
-> Just like other Federation clients, the client within the gateway actor interfaces with the Federation through a well defined **FederationAPI**
+> Just like other Federation clients, the client within the gateway actor interfaces with the Federation through a well-defined **FederationAPI**
 >
 > - To receive incoming lightning payments, the client within a gateway actor calls to **FederationAPI**s to complete certain incoming contract functions
 > - To make outgoing lightning payments, clients within a federation served by the gateway will use gatewayd `pay_invoice` API.